Check this page frequently for updates on Bernstein Medical appearances in the media.

 “Power alley is an accurate term for that type of balding,” says Dr. Robert M. Bernstein, a clinical professor of dermatology at Columbia University and world-renowned hair-transplant surgeon.
 “It’s Norwood Class III balding, which is the most common type.”

 Dr. Robert M. Bernstein was interviewed for a segment on The Today Show on the subject of eyelash enhancement and use of the eyelash medication Latisse.
 Dr. Bernstein first appears about two minutes into the clip.
-View the complete video on the Hair Transplant Blog.
+View the complete video.

 Eyebrow transplant procedures are growing in popularity.
 More women are realizing how much damage they can cause to their appearance by overplucking, shaping, and over-styling their eyebrows.
 Today, the New York Times reports on the trend of repairing eyebrows with hair transplant techniques and the use of camouflage products to cover up eyebrows that have been “tamed into oblivion.”